Religion in Bangladesh: Buddhism

 About 1 million people in Bangladesh adhere to the Theravada school of Buddhism.
-Buddhists form about 0.63 per cent of the population of Bangladesh as per 2022 census.
+Buddhists form about 0.61 per cent of the population of Bangladesh as per 2022 census.
+Buddhism is the third largest religion in Bangladesh.

 In antiquity, the region of present-day Bangladesh was a center of Buddhism in Asia.
 Buddhist civilisation, including philosophies and architecture, traveled to Tibet, Southeast Asia and Indonesia from Bengal.
 The Buddhist architecture of Cambodia, Indonesia and Thailand, including the Angkor Wat Temple and the Borobudur vihara, are believed to have been inspired by the ancient monasteries of Bangladesh such as the Somapura Mahavihara.

 Most of the followers of Buddhism in Bangladesh live in the Chittagong division.
 Here, Buddhism is practised by the Bengali-speaking Baruas, who are almost exclusively Buddhist and are concentrated heavily in the Chittagong area as well as few of the Barua Buddhists live in other parts of Bangladesh, such as Comilla, Mymensingh, Rangpur, Sylhet districts.
 Most of the followers of Buddhism in Bangladesh live in southeastern region, especially in the Chittagong Hill Tracts, Chittagong and Comilla district.
 Most of the Buddhists of Chittagong Hill Tracts belong to the Chakma, Marma, Mru, Khumi, Chak, Murang, Tanchangya and Khiang tribes, who since time immemorial have practised Buddhism.
 Other tribal communities who practise animism, have come under some Buddhist influence.
 The beliefs and rituals of the Buddhist communities in this region are amalgamations of Buddhism and ancient animistic faiths.
 Buddha Purnima is the most widely observed festival among both Bengali Buddhists and Buddhist tribes.